ppanto/Face-Recognition-Test/README.md

-Testing Face_Recognition library by Adam Geitgey and OpenCV's face finding algorithms.</ br>
+Testing Face_Recognition library by Adam Geitgey and OpenCV's face finding algorithms.<br/>
 All images are from "Labeled Faces in the Wild" http://vis-www.cs.umass.edu/lfw/

 Credits for images to: